mlochbaum/BQN-Musician/src/theory/tertian.md

 ## Loose tertian scales

-A few occasionally-used scales aren't quite tertian because the starting and ending intervals are both half steps, so that they add up to a 2-step third, which is too small.
+A few occasionally-used scales aren't quite tertian because the starting and ending intervals are both a single step, so that they add up to a 2-step third, which is too small.
 We can find all of these scales by changing the handling of the last interval from `IsTertian`:

         IsLooseTertian ← { i←2 Int /𝕩 ⋄ (2=¯1⊑i) ∧ ∧´(¯1↓i)∊3‿4 }